AnshumanTripathi/anshumantripathi.github.io/content/blog/How-does-DNS-work.md

 ---
-title: "How does DNS work?"
+title: "How Does DNS Work?
+A Comprehensive Guide to Domain Name Systems"
+description: "Learn how DNS works, from basic concepts to advanced troubleshooting.
+Explore DNS records, nameservers, DNSSEC, and essential tools like nslookup and dig."
 date: 2023-01-30T11:44:59+05:30
 draft: false
 categories: